geoserver/geoserver-cloud/docs/src/configuration/index.md

 * `http.proxyUser/Password` are not standard properties, though commonly used, it's kind of JDK implementation dependent.
-* Setting `-Dhttp.proxy* System properties affects all HTTP clients in the container, meaning requests to the config-service, discovery-service, etc., will also try to go through the proxy, or you need to go through the extra burden of figuring out how to ignore them.
+* Setting `-Dhttp.proxy* System properties affects all HTTP clients in the container, meaning requests to the config-service, consul-service, etc., will also try to go through the proxy, or you need to go through the extra burden of figuring out how to ignore them.
 * If the proxy is secured, and since the http client used may not respect the http.proxyUser/Password parameters, the apps won't start since they'll get